Narayan Rane: Maharashtra Swabhiman Paksha

 Though press at the time expected Rane's resignation to result in an appointment to Devendra Fadnavis's cabinet, Shiv Sena, still led by Rane's longtime rival Uddhav Thackeray, threatened to withdraw from the BJP-led coalition if Rane was admitted.
-Temporarily without a party, Rane formed a new political party in October 2017 called the Maharashtra Swabhiman Paksha and indicated it would ally with Bharatiya Janata Party.
+Temporarily without a party, Rane formed a new political party in October 2017 called the Maharashtra Swabhiman Paksha and indicated that it would ally with Bharatiya Janata Party.
 However, when Rane ran for Rajya Sabha in 2018, he did so under a BJP party line.